kimly143/kimly143/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: email me at kimlybuck@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Jackfruit is the best fruit ever!
+- ⚡ Fun fact: I smile a lot 😄